16.1 SOCIAL EVENTS

 Throughout the year, there are several recurring weekly events open to members of the Law School community:

-- Coffee Mess: Each Wednesday morning, students, faculty, and staff gather in the Green Lounge for coffee, fruit, and pastries.
+• Coffee Mess: Each Wednesday morning, students, faculty, and staff gather in the Green Lounge for coffee, fruit, and pastries provided by an endowed fund established for this purpose.

 Students also organize a Trivia Contest (a series of contests between 4-person student teams culminating in the Student-Faculty match) and the Law School Musical each year.
 Finally, many student organizations have a major annual event such as the Chicago Law Foundation’s auction to raise money for summer stipends for students working in public interest during the summer.